 What Are the Key Capabilities of a Cluster?

-Learn the key clustering capabilities that enable scalability and high availability, such as application failover, server migration, and load balancing.
+The key clustering capabilities that enable scalability and high availability are application failover, server migration, and load balancing.

-For the new object to be able to take over for the failed object:
+For the new object to take over the failed object:

 There must be a copy of the failed object available to take over the job.